NiclasvanEyk/niclasve.me/src/content/blog/auto-dark-mode-for-fish-shell.md

 In short, the former is a variable that all shell instances share.
 These can also be exported, which means that they are available as an environment variable.
 The latter allows us to respond to changes of variables.
-Together, these two features enable us to configure the colorscheme of our CLI programs based on a single value.
+Together, these two features enable us to configure the color scheme of our CLI programs based on a single value.

 ## A Concrete Example

-Lets say we want to configure the colorscheme of both Diffastic and Bat.
+Lets say we want to configure the color scheme of both Diffastic and Bat.
 We also want to have a single source of truth for whether we are in dark or light mode.

 First, lets define this single value using a universal and exported fish variable.